LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/adding-a-managed-vm-to-a-cloud-slice lab.md

-# Adding a managed VM to a Cloud Slice lab
+# Adding a Managed Virtual Machine to a Cloud Slice Lab

 > [!ALERT] This is optional and should only be done if you want to include managed virtual machines that are running in your cloud  platform within your Cloud Slice lab(s).